-CCNE completed a major all-stock acquisition of ESSA Bancorp on July 23, 2025, dramatically expanding its balance sheet with total assets growing 35.6% to $8.4B.
+CCNE completed a major all-stock acquisition of ESSA Bancorp in July 2025, dramatically expanding its balance sheet with total assets growing 35.6% to $8.4B while reducing debt by 76.3%.

 Debt reduced 76.3% — deleveraging strengthens balance sheet and reduces financial risk.